United States Air Force Academy: Honor scandals

 The first honor scandal broke in 1965, when a resigning cadet reported knowing of more than 100 cadets who had been involved in a cheating ring.
 109 cadets were ultimately expelled.
-Cheating scandals plagued the academy again in 1967, 1972, 1984, 2004, 2007, 2012, 2014, and 2019.
-Following each of these events, the academy thoroughly examined the etiology of the mass cheating in addition to alleged excessive pressures that the academic system at the time placed on cadets and made changes in attempts to reduce the opportunities for future incidents.
+Cheating scandals plagued the academy again in 1967, 1972, 1984, 2004, 2007, 2012, 2014, 2019, 2020, and 2025.

-In April 2022, 22 cadets were permanently expelled from the Academy due to a May 2020 final exams cheating scandal in which 245 cadets were investigated.
+In April 2022, 22 cadets were permanently expelled from the academy due to a May 2020 final exams cheating scandal in which 245 cadets were investigated.

 Allegations of sexual harassment, assault and gender bias

 The sexual assault scandal that broke in 2003 forced the academy to look more closely at how effectively women had been integrated into cadet life; concerns with sexual assault, hazing of male cadets, and the disciplinary process during this period were detailed in a 2010 book by a former cadet.
 Following the scandal and rising concerns about sexual assault throughout the U.S. military, the Department of Defense established a task force to investigate sexual harassment and assault at each of the United States service academies.
 The report also revealed 92 incidents of reported sexual assault.
-At the same time, the Academy implemented programs to combat sexual assault, harassment and gender bias.
+At the same time, the academy implemented programs to combat sexual assault, harassment and gender bias.
 The new programs actively encourage prompt sexual assault reporting.
 The academy's decisive actions of zero tolerance were praised by officials and experts.

 Following the 2003 crisis, the Department of Defense directed its attention to the problem of sexual harassment and assault at the military academies.
 The Department of Defense claimed that the program was successful although during the school year 2010–11 there were increased reports of sexual assault at the academy; however, one goal of the program is increased reporting.
 There have been several attempts to prosecute cadets for rape since 2003, but only three have resulted in convictions, citing the confidential informant program that ran from 2011 to 2012.
 The informant program was led by former AFOSI agent Brandon Enos, AFOSI's most successful agent in Air Force Academy's history in combating sexual assault and drug use among cadets.
 After the confidential informant program was mysteriously disbanded in 2013 on orders from General Johnson, sexual assault reporting fell by half.
-On 5 January 2012 rape charges were preferred against cadets in three unrelated cases.
+On 5 January 2012 rape charges were referred against cadets in three unrelated cases.
 To help combat these problems, the United States Air Force Office of Special Investigations (AFOSI) created a system of cadet informants to hunt for misconduct among students.
 According to The New York Times in academic year 2014, "after the informant program ended with no further convictions, reports fell by half."